A homotopy-theoretic universal property of Leinster's operad for weak omega-categories: Weak factorisation and cofibrant replacement

 \subsection{Constructions on w.f.s.'s}

-We end this section by reviewing two standard techniques for transferring w.f.s.'s between categories.
+We end this section by reviewing two standard techniques for transferring w.f.s.'s between categories that we shall need in the sequel.
 In both cases, we assume the category $\C$ is locally presentable, so that we may freely apply Proposition~\ref{refined}.
 For the first transfer technique, we consider passage to the slice.

 \begin{Prop} If $(\ELL, \R)$ is a weak factorisation system on $\C$, and \mbox{$X \in \C$}, then there is an induced weak factorisation system $(\ELL', \R')$ on $\C / X$ for which $\ELL'$ and $\R'$ are the preimages of $\ELL$ and $\R$ under the forgetful functor $U \colon \C / X \to \C$.
 If $I$ is a set which cofibrantly generates $(\ELL, \R)$, then the set $I'$ of preimages of $I$ under $U$ generates $(\ELL', \R')$; and if we let $(\mathsf L, \mathsf R)$ and $(\mathsf L', \mathsf R')$ denote the universal algebraic realisations of $I$ and $I'$, then there is a functor $\tilde U \colon \mathsf R'\text-\cat{Alg} \to \mathsf R\text-\cat{Alg}$ making the following diagram a pullback: